 If Gaucher gives you an enlarged spleen or liver, it can put pressure on your stomach.
 You might feel full after just a few bites of food.
 Even if you aren't hungry, you need to eat nutritious meals to stay healthy.

-Your child's diet should have the right balance of fat, calories, and nutrients to help him grow.
+Your child's diet should have the right balance of fat, calories, and nutrients to help them grow.
 You or your child will need lots of calcium and vitamin D to keep your bones strong.

 Your doctor and a dietitian can help you plan healthy meals.
 If you don't get enough nutrients from foods, you might need to take vitamin and mineral supplements.